sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 published: true
 ---

-# Default transaction processes from the point of view of a marketplace user

 There are two default processes available with Sharetribe: one for hourly or daily bookings with an availability calendar, and another for buying and selling products.
 All these processes are explained below in